Cluster Mode

 boilstream-admin cluster leader stepdown --preferred node-456High Availability

-- Automatic failover: If leader becomes stale, brokers compete for leadership
+- Automatic failover: If the cluster leader becomes stale, brokers compete for leadership; the

 - Graceful degradation: Ingestion continues even during leader transitions